newjersey/navigator.business.nj.gov/src/roadmaps/tasks/food-safety-course.md

 ---
-id: "food-safety-course"
-urlSlug: "food-safety-course"
+urlSlug: food-safety-course
-name: "Complete Food Safety Course"
+name: Complete Food Safety Course
+id: food-safety-course
 callToActionLink: ""
 callToActionText: ""
 ---

-While not all restaurants are required to do so, many restaurants serving raw food and other delicate items must complete Food Safety Manager Certification training.
-Speak with you local government's Department of Health to determine if this Certificate is required.
-You can find [Food Safety Manager training programs](https://www.state.nj.us/health/ceohs/documents/food-drug-safety/fmc_reminder_letter.pdf) on the State of New Jersey's webpage.
+Many restaurants serving raw food and other items must complete Food Safety Management Certification training with your local government's Department of Health.

+You can find [Food Safety Manager training programs](https://www.state.nj.us/health/ceohs/documents/food-drug-safety/fmc_reminder_letter.pdf) on the State of New Jersey's website.

+---

-After you complete this task, you will have:
+>**One completed you will have:**
+>

-- A Certificate of Completion
+>- A Food Safety Management Certificate